Join us for our free webinar

 The following is from Ed Jameson’s talk about indirect cost rates and SBIR accounting at the National SBIR Conference.
 This overview contains the key points you need to know.

-Indirect cost rates aka F & A rates fund your business.
+Indirect cost rates fund your business.

 We have clients all over the country.
 They’re in Silicon Valley, Boston, the Carolinas, Texas… and they’re asking for the indirect rates that they need to fund their business, and the government funds them because the government wants to pay your reasonable allowable expenses.